 What most people don’t know is your health can improve within minutes of quitting.
 Twelve hours after you quit, the carbon monoxide level in your blood drops to normal.
 Two weeks to three months after quitting, heart attack risk begins to drop and lung function begins to improve.
 Within nine months of quitting, you will cough less and breathe easier.
 After one year of being tobacco free, your risk of coronary heart disease is cut in half.
 Within five years of quitting, your risk of mouth, throat and bladder cancer is cut in half.
 Ten years of being tobacco free means your risk of dying from lung cancer drops in half.

-On Thursday, November 19, let’s celebrate the Great American Smokeout by encouraging someone you know to make a plan to quit or by making a plan for yourself.
+On Thursday, November 18, let’s celebrate the Great American Smokeout by encouraging someone you know to make a plan to quit or by making a plan for yourself.
 Keep in mind that although the Smokeout is a big day, any day is good for starting a healthier, happier life!
-To help you or a loved one get started, please call the Georgia Tobacco Quit Line at 1-877-270-STOP (1-877-270-7867) for English or 1-877-2NO-FUME (1-877-266-3863) for Spanish.
-The Georgia Tobacco Quit Line provides free and confidential, professional tobacco cessation counseling services to Georgia adults, pregnant women and teens (ages 13 and older).
+To help you or a loved one get started, please call the Georgia Tobacco Quit Line (GTQL) at 1-877-270-STOP (1-877-270-7867) for English or 1-877-2NO-FUME (1-877-266-3863) for Spanish.
+The Quit Line is a FREE evidence-based public health service available to help Georgians quit smoking, vaping and using all forms of tobacco products.